 Installations, Moves, Additions and Changes (IMACS)

-The IMAC report tracks all infrastructure changes since a baseline inventory date, categorised into four types: Installations, Moves, Additions, and Changes.
+The IMAC report tracks all infrastructure changes over a rolling 30-day window, categorised into Installs, Moves, Adds, Changes, and Disposes (the ITIL "IMAC-D" model).
 This structured view is essential for IT governance, audit compliance, and understanding how your environment evolves over time.

 Accessing the IMAC Report